p-js/grunt-json/README.md

 This option accepts a function which takes one argument (filename) and returns a string which will be used as the key for the object.
 The example below stores all json data on the default myjson namespace in capital letters.

+#### commonJS
+Type: `Boolean`
+Default: false

+If you also want to use the exported file in node, this will add `module.exports = your-namespace` to the output.

 ```js
 options: {
   processName: function(filename) {